 B need not occur.
 We can write A W B ≡ □A ∨ (A U B).

 There is a strong parallel between Propositional Logic and Functional Programming.
 Let's use Haskell as an example.
-If the formulas
+If

 B are types then A∧B can be written the pair